 Sleep bruxism—the grinding, clenching, and gnashing of one’s teeth at night—likely affects between 5% and 8% of the population.
 And temporomandibular joint disorder (TMJD)—pain and inflammation in the jaw joints—is estimated to affect 5–12% of people.

 Whether you call them dental guards, bite splints, or night guards, there are several kinds to choose from—and there’s more than one way to make them, too.
-In this guide to nighttime mouth guards, we’re exploring the different types of night guards and the processes—both digital and traditional—involved in producing them.
+In this guide to nighttime mouth guards, we’re exploring the different types of night guards, types of occlusal splints, and the processes—both digital and traditional—involved in producing them.

 5 different types of night guards

-All night guards act as a barrier between the top and bottom teeth, keeping patients from exacerbating their dental issues.
-However, as you may already know, there are multiple types of night guards with varying purposes.
+All occlusal splints act as a barrier between the top and bottom teeth, keeping patients from exacerbating their dental issues.
+However, there are multiple types of splints with varying purposes.

 1. Hard night guards